 The tips that I share below will help you to manage any seasickness symptoms.

 Why does motion sickness happen on a cruise ship?

-Motion sickness happens due to repeated or continuous movement that affects our inner ear and sense of balance, which of course can happen on a cruise ship.
+How come people get motion sickness on a cruise?
+Motion sickness happens due to repeated or continuous movement that affects our inner ear and sense of balance.
+As the cruise ship sails, some people can be affected by this motion.

 How likely are you to get seasick on a cruise ship?